Visual Arts (ART)

 ART 489.
 Honors Project In Visual Arts.
 4 Hours.

 Special projects of scholarly or creative nature conducted in close consultation with faculty adviser.
 Projects presented formally to visual arts faculty and students during final semester of residence.
-Course Information: Prerequisite: Approval of a visual arts faculty member.
+Course Information: Prerequisites: Approval of a visual arts faculty member.

 ART 499.
 Tutorial.
 1-12 Hours.